-The task is to set proof-trees in the style of the illustrated tree, the sort of tableau that appears in e.g. Richard Jeffrey’s classic Formal Logic or my own Introduction to Formal Logic).
+The task is to set proof-trees in the style of the tree alongside, i.e. tableaux of the sort that appear in e.g. Richard Jeffrey’s classic Formal Logic or the first edition of my own Introduction to Formal Logic.

-The qtree.sty package (Jeff Siskind and Alexis Dimitriadis) was written for typesetting linguists’ syntactic trees, and can also be adapted to logicians’ purposes.
-Here are a couple of useful tutorials for using qtree for logic:
+- The qtree.sty package (Jeff Siskind and Alexis Dimitriadis), written for typesetting linguists’ syntactic trees, can also be adapted to logicians’ purposes.

-Another package written for linguists is synttree, which has a pleasing simple syntax in use (Matijs van Zuijlen).
+- Another package originally written for linguists is synttree, which has a pleasing simple syntax in use (Matijs van Zuijlen).